 Our Course Focus

-The primary focus of the Second Year of training is Pastoral Formation and Leadership as well as the practical aspects of Interfaith Ministry including structured reflection on the essence and spirit of service and The Ministry of Presence.
-Coursework includes deeper elements of ritual, wedding ceremonies, funerals, memorial services, baby blessings, Sacred Music, worship services, meditations and reflection, Homiletics, spiritual counseling, Clinical Pastoral Education, praying, Sacred Activism, and Interfaith Dialogue.
+The primary focus of the Second Year of training is Pastoral Formation and Leadership, as well as the practical aspects of Interfaith Ministry including structured reflection on the essence and spirit of service and The Ministry of Presence.
+Coursework includes deeper elements of ritual, wedding ceremonies, funerals, memorial services, baby blessings, Sacred Music, worship services, meditations and reflection, Homiletics, spiritual counseling, Clinical Pastoral Education, Reimagined Prayer, Sacred Activism, and Interfaith Dialogue.

-Each Second Year student is required to contribute to a class worship service, which is first shared in class on the third Saturday of the month and then presented for the public at the following Sunday Interfaith Temple Service in NYC.
+Each Second Year student is required to contribute to a class worship service, which is first shared in class and then presented for the public at a service with our ordaining body, The Interfaith Temple.

 As a final project, each Second Year student creates an individual Minister’s Service and Reference Manual, which serves as a foundation for their work as a minister.
-The Second Year culminates in June with a required residential intensive retreat in the New York area.
+The Second Year culminates in June with a required residential intensive retreat (location TBD).
 Upon successful completion of the Second Year, students are formally graduated from The New Seminary and are ordained as Interfaith Ministers through our ordaining body, the Interfaith Temple.
 Upon graduation, candidates are qualified to be legally recognized and registered as practicing clergy.

-Following their graduation and ordination, our students are encouraged to continue their study and training through our Spiritual Counseling Programs, our Elective Programs and our Internships at the United Nations in New York.
+Following their graduation and ordination, our students are encouraged to continue their study and training through our Masters & Doctorate Degree Programs; our CPE program; our Spiritual Coaching Program; our Elective Programs; and our Internships at the United Nations in New York City.

-Application are now being accepted for all classes.
+Applications are now being accepted for all programs.